 Serving in Thailand

-Conrad and Fiona serve with CBM in Thailand alongside CBM’s Chinese Ministries team in the areas of leadership formation and community development.
-They work in collaboration with the Bethel Bible Institute (BBI) to provide training for young Chinese church leaders from mainland China, northern Thailand and Burma.
-Conrad teaches theology and mentors students and young leaders while Fiona serves in various roles consisting of teaching at BBI, helping with translation of integral mission resources into Chinese and participating in community development projects.
+Conrad and Fiona Kwok serve with CBM as the Chinese Ministries Team Leaders in Asia.
+Based in Thailand, the Kwoks help develop a culture of integral mission in the local churches throughout our network of Chinese Ministry partners – providing strategic support in the areas of leadership formation and community development.
+Conrad and Fiona work in collaboration with the Bethel Bible Institute (BBI) to provide training for young Chinese church leaders from mainland China, northern Thailand and Burma.
+Conrad teaches theology and mentors students and young leaders, while Fiona serves in various roles consisting of teaching at BBI, helping with translation of integral mission resources into Chinese and participating in community development projects.

 Latest Ministry Updates